 Try Coos Bay

 Coos Bay represents the largest city on Oregon’s gorgeous Pacific Coast, which offers a chance to visit sandy beaches surrounded by a beautiful natural setting with three different state parks within 15 miles.
-One of them, Sunset Bay State Park, has campsites where you can stay for as little as $19 a night.

 5. Head to the Lake